Sergio García (footballer, born 1996)

-Sergio García Blanco (born 27 December 1996) is a Spanish footballer who plays for Loja CD as a left winger.
+Sergio García Blanco (born 27 December 1996) is a Spanish footballer who plays for Xerez DFC as a left winger.

 Club career

 Born in Rota, Cádiz, Andalusia, García joined Córdoba CF's youth setup in 2005, aged nine.
-He made his debuts as a senior with the reserves, representing the side in both Segunda División B and Tercera División.
+He debuted as a senior with the reserves, representing the side in both Segunda División B and Tercera División.

 García made his first team – and La Liga – debut on 23 May 2015, coming on as a late substitute for Fidel in a 0–3 away loss against SD Eibar, as his side was already relegated.
-It was his maiden appearance for the main squad, and subsequently represented CA Espeleño and Loja CD in the fourth division.
+It was his maiden appearance for the main squad.
+Subsequently, it represented CA Espeleño and Loja CD in the fourth division.